WalletConnect/walletconnect-specs/chat/chat-invite.md

 A retrieves the public key associated with B's blockchain account, publicKey X.

-A generates a keyPair Y to encrypt the opening message with derived DH symKey I.
+A generates a keyPair Y to encrypt the invite with derived DH symKey I.

 A sends invite encrypted with type 1 envelope to the invite topic including publicKey Y.